58th Submarine Talks in Busan, Jeju

-240509-N-XX000-8762 BUSAN Rear Adm.
-Chris Cavanaugh, Commander, Submarine Group 7, left, and Rear Adm.
-Kang Jeong-ho, Commander, ROK Navy Submarine Force, pose with the signed memorandum at the conclusion of the 58th semiannual Submarine Warfare Committee Meeting (SWCM) in Busan, South Korea.
+During SWCM, Cavanaugh met with Rear Adm.
+Kang Jeong-ho, Commander, ROK Navy Submarine Force (CSF), to discuss ways to strengthen mutual cooperation and improve combined operational capabilities.

+“For 30 years, the engagement has served as an opportunity to further develop and strengthen the undersea operations and capabilities of the two countries,” said RADM Kang.
+"We confirmed the importance of cooperation between ROK-US undersea forces and agreed to continue mutually beneficial and future-oriented cooperation for improvement."

 SWCM meetings have been held twice per year by U.S. and ROK submarine forces since 1994.
 During the meetings, submarine force units discuss ways to deepen partnerships and improve combined interoperability.
-(Photo courtesy of ROK Public Affairs)
+SWCM 57 was held in Pearl Harbor, Hawaii, in September 2023.

 |Date Taken: